-The cycle width provision shown in Table 1 is North Tyneside's recommended absolute and desirable minimum widths for its infrastructure.
+The widths for cycling provision shown in Table 1 is North Tyneside's recommended absolute and desirable minimum widths for its infrastructure.
 It mirrors the widths as specified in LTN1/20.
 The table also provides information on widths to accommodate higher cycle flows.

 The absolute minimum would only be considered at locations where there are physical constraints on existing roads.
-North Tyneside Council would not consider anything other than the desirable minimum width on new routes constructed as part of a new development, and would encourage the developer to futureproof their schemes.
+North Tyneside Council would not consider anything other than the desirable minimum width on new routes constructed as part of a new development, and would encourage the developer to future proof their schemes.